bailey4770/pokedex/README.md

 ## To-do

-- store history of commands to cycle through with arrow keys.
 - store pokedex to disk so it persists between sessions.
 - level up catching ability to make it easier to catch harder pokemon.